 - ticket?
 Ticket ID number.
-Becomes a hyperlink to that ticket. - id ? same as ticket above when realm is not set - realm ? together with id, can be used to create links to other resources than tickets (e.g. a realm of wiki and an id to a page name will create a link to that wiki page) - created, modified, date, time?
+Becomes a hyperlink to that ticket. - id? same as ticket above when realm is not set - realm ? together with id, can be used to create links to other resources than tickets (e.g. a realm of wiki and an id to a page name will create a link to that wiki page) - ♦ for some kind of resources, it may be necessary to specify their parent resources (e.g. for changeset, which repos) and this can be achieved using the parent_realm and parent_id columns - created, modified, date, time?
 Format cell as a date and/or time. - description?
 Ticket description field, parsed through the wiki engine.